-The haemovigilance system should involve all relevant stakeholders, and should be coordinated between the blood transfusion service, hospital clinical staff and transfusion laboratories, hospital transfusion committees, regulatory agency and national health authorities.
-Extension of the haemovigilance system to regional and global sharing of information will further enhance the process of learning for improvement.
+The haemovigilance system should involve all relevant stakeholders and should be coordinated between the blood transfusion service, hospital clinical staff and transfusion laboratories, hospital transfusion committees, the national regulatory agency and national health authorities.